 Independent, non-management directors meet regularly in executive sessions.
 "Non-management" directors are all those directors who are not employees of the Company.
 The Company's non-management directors consist of all of its current directors other than Mr. Smith.
 An executive session of the Board of the Company's non-management directors is generally held in conjunction with each regularly scheduled Board of Directors meeting.
-In addition, regular executive sessions of independent committee members is held at least twice per year, but generally at the conclusion of each audit committee meeting.
+In addition, regular executive sessions of non-management directors are held generally at the conclusion of each audit committee meeting.
 Additional executive sessions may be called at the request of the Board of Directors or the non-management directors.